ROSRider/rosrider_doc/docs/02_SOFTWARE.md

 ### Installing the ROSRider Software

->Notice: You have to finish [Getting Started with the ROSRider Board](01_START.md) before following instructions on this document.
+>Notice: You have to finish [Getting Started](01_START.md) before following instructions on this document.

 Open A Terminal Window, and execute the following commands: